AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 }
 ```

-The panel with the list of embed sizes displayed when combo box is opened is controlled with the following CSS class selector:
+The panel with the list of embed sizes displayed when the combo box is opened, is controlled with the following CSS class selector:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7comboboxdropdown